Anxiety After Mushroom Trip – One Year Later

 This experience will change you – the important thing is to not let it break you.

-Being confronted with these feelings may have been something you needed to work on anyways.
+Being confronted with these feelings may have been something you needed to work on anyway.
 If you dare to face them it is very likely that you will come out much stronger than before.

 Psychological distress is typically trying to tell us something – so if you take this as an opportunity to really tune in with yourself, it may actually carry a lot of potential for growth.